JNPRAutomate/network_anomalies_automated_remediation_with_appformix_northstar_saltstack/README.md

 ## Configure the Salt master configuration file

-ssh to the Salt master and open the salt master configuration file:
+ssh to the Salt master and edit the salt master configuration file:
 ```
-more /etc/salt/master
+vi /etc/salt/master
 ```

-make sure the master configuration file has these details:
+Make sure the master configuration file has these details:
 ```
 runner_dirs:
   - /srv/runners